webmachinelearning/model-loader/README.md

 *   Operating system-level code can implement the API in C++, and the web can provide an API to access it.
 By contrast, JavaScript is slower than native code.
 Realistically, WASM is probably the alternative.
-*   Full access to hardware acceleration is available without the developer doing extra work or relying on a library that’s limited to WASM, WebGPU, and WebGL.
+*   Full access to hardware acceleration is available without the developer doing extra work or relying on a library that’s limited to WASM, WebGPU, or WebGL.
 *   Fewer bytes to ship.
 *   A standardized ML model format.
 ML models become as easy to use as images or media files.